ynput/ayon-documentation/website/docs/dev_requirements.md

 ## Supported Operating Systems

-AYON can be built and ran in any platform that supports the above requirements, the development team develops and thest it on the following list of Operating Systems:
+AYON can be built and ran in any platform that supports the above requirements, the development team develops and tests it on the following list of Operating Systems:
 - Windows 10
 - Ubuntu 20.04 LTS
 - CentOS 7